Astorphobis/ComputerCraft/Ebola_Rootkit/README.md

-#"Ebola" Rootkit
+# "Ebola" Rootkit
 This is my unfinished rootkit for CC (although everything already written should work without any problems, I still have lots of ideas, but I'm not interested in CC anymore.)
-##How to install
+## How to install
 You can rewrite these files to CC, or download them (if you have HTTP api enabled) from your CC Computer.
 Put both files ("startup" and "infstartup") to a new floppy disk, insert to your victim's PC, reboot and let the magic happen =)
 **If the version of CraftOS on your victim's PC isn't 1.5, don't forget to change it!**
-##Unfinished stuff
+## Unfinished stuff
-If you want to keep on developing "Ebola", here are some things #TODO
+If you want to keep on developing "Ebola", here are some unfinished things.
+Also, please upload the changes here.

 - Show directories before the ">"